- Home Page

-You can easily update the software in your game to a newer version (if available- see listing above).
+You can easily update the software in your game to a newer version, if available.
+Click here to browse, or use the Search feature at the top of any page to search by game name.
 Chips are easy to remove and replace- instructions are available on our Technical Articles page.

 E-Mail Us if you have any questions on how to check the software revision currently in your game, or on changing/updating your game's ROM chip(s).

 What is a USB memory key or SD Memory Card?:

 Several brands of modern pinball machines use a USB or SD interface to upgrade their game software- ROM chips are no longer used on these systems.